-- (2) Required Adjustments in Expected Value - (a) The following items must be subtracted from the expected value: - (i) cost of post-production operations, including those that add value; or - (ii) cost, or other basis, of commodities purchased for resale. - (3) Required Adjustments in Expected Value (continued) - (b) If adjustments to the expected value for a commodity or line on the Farm Operation Report or inventory reports result in a negative value, the expected value for that commodity or line entry must be zero.
+(2) Adjustments in Expected Value

+- (a) The following items must be subtracted from the expected value: - (i) cost of post-production operations, including those that add value; or - (ii) cost, or other basis, of commodities purchased for resale. - (b) If adjustments to the expected value for a commodity or line on the FOR or inventory reports result in a negative value, the expected value for that commodity or line entry must be zero.
 Negative values are not allowed as expected values.
-Weighted average values for a commodity cannot be used to compensate for negative values for a specific type or variety of a commodity. - (4) Required Adjustments to Expected Values for Vertically Integrated Operations and Related Taxpayers
+Weighted average values for a commodity cannot be used to compensate for negative values for a specific type or variety of a commodity. - (c) The expected value for a commodity may be adjusted to reflect any customary charges, such as, but not limited to, seed costs or drying expenses, not included in the price source. - (3) Required Adjustments to Expected Values for Vertically Integrated Operations and Related Taxpayers